The History of LFR

 - David Cooper

-One of the founder members of LFR was Carol Haslam.
-Sadly, in 1992 she succumbed to Cancer and passed away.
+One of the founder members of LFR was a lady called Carol Haslam.
+Sadly, in 1992 she succumbed to cancer and passed away.
 Being an enthusiastic and committed runner it was decided that an annual running race would be held in her memory.
-This was 10km, a multi-terrain run centred on Tiddenfoot Leisure Centre and began in 1993.
+This was 10km, a multi-terrain run based at Tiddenfoot Leisure Centre and began in 1993.
 It was a small event attended by her brother Clem to whom a cheque for Cancer Research was presented each year.
-Over the years £25,000.00 was raised for Cancer Research, before it was agreed that a new charity would be chosen annually.
+Over the years £25,000.00 was raised for Cancer Research before it was agreed that a new charity would be chosen annually.

 Club Competitions in the early years were the 5m and 10m handicap races (our Watchless races today) and the Cross Country Championship.
 Awards for improvement and general support for the Club gradually expanded and were split between ladies and men.
 These all evolved into the current range of awards that are awarded today.
 A list of winners over the years can be seen HERE.

-1991 - A new overseas trip venture was tried; This was to The Hague with just a handful of members participating.
+1991 - A new overseas trip venture was tried; this was to The Hague with just a handful of members participating.
 However, this did establish an annual event and many were organised in the ensuing years.
 Visits were made to Reims, Cologne, Jersey, Majorca, Paris, Amsterdam (twice) and Brussels.
-3 trips were made in the UK; 2 to Race the Train in Tywyn and another to Dartmoor Vale nr Torquay.
+3 trips were made in the UK; two to Race the Train in Tywyn and another to Dartmoor Vale near Torquay.
 Eventually as membership grew individuals and small groups began to make their own arrangements.

 1992 - The Golden Boot Award was introduced!
 More about that further down...